microsoft/react-native-windows-samples/docs/getting-started.md

 > **Note:** RNW templates contain a customized `metro.config.js` file, which is meant to merge cleanly into the default config provided by the standard React Native project template.
 If you are starting a new app, overwriting `metro.config.js` should have no impact.
 However, if you are adding Windows to an existing app with an already modified `metro.config.js` file, please make sure to back up and re-apply your modifications after adding RNW.

-> **Note:** Previous versions of the RNW Getting Started steps recommend the use of the `react-native-windows-init` command, which is being phased out.
-For documentation of that command, see: [React Native Windows Init CLI](https://microsoft.github.io/react-native-windows/init-cli).

 ## Running a React Native Windows App

 > Make sure a browser is launched and running before running a React Native Windows app.